ShiroDevv/SolarFox/guides/syntax_extension_development.md

-    "description" : "Adds javascript syntax support", <- For when I add in settings for extensions "Developer" : "ShiroDevv", <- For when I add in settings for extensions "extension_type": "syntax", <- designates a syntax extension "language": "js", <- Sets this syntax file if the file ends in .js "break_character": "\\", <- Sets the break character to "\" (Json uses \ as its own break character) "keywords": [{
+    "description" : "Adds javascript syntax support", <- For when I add in settings for extensions "Developer" : "ShiroDevv", <- For when I add in settings for extensions "extension_type": "syntax", <- designates a syntax extension "language": ["js", "cjs", "mjs", "jsx"], <- Sets this syntax file if the file ends in .js "break_character": {
+        "\\", <- Sets the break character to "\" (Json uses \ as its own break character) "color" : "#744B00" <- color the break character and the character that comes after it will highlight to.
+    }
+    "keywords": [{
         "regex": "/\\b(new)\\b/", <- regex for the keywords (Regex checks for wordboundary, the word new, than another word boundary)
         "color": "alice_blue" <- If the token matches the regex, set the color to alice blue (Any css color works)